ethz-asl/omav_thimble_utils/README.md

 cd microstructure/microstructure_inflators && chmod +x build.sh && ./build.sh
 ```

-You're now all set to use ```regular.ipynb``` and ```cut-cell.ipynb```to make your own eFlesh sensors, ensure to provide the correct paths against all marked palceholders - like path to your OBJ/STL fle.
+You're now all set to use ```cut-cell.ipynb```to make your own eFlesh sensors, ensure to provide the correct paths against all marked placeholders - like path to your OBJ/STL fle.

 ## Sensor Fabrication